lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 On the other hand, it is legal for the a target device to assert SCL low for clock stretching purposes.
 With clock stretching, the target can delay the start of the following SCL pulse by holding SCL low between clock pulses.
 However the target device must assert SCL low before the start of the SCL pulse.
-If SCL is pulsed low during an SCL pulse, this interruption of the SCL pulse will be registered as an exception by the I2C core, which will then assert the `scl_interference` interrupt.
+If SCL is pulled low during an SCL pulse which has already started, this interruption of the SCL pulse will be registered as an exception by the I2C core, which will then assert the `scl_interference` interrupt.

 {{<wavejson>}}
 {signal: [